-But there doesn’t seem to be much discussion about beacon failures, times when the device let its owners down, or caused confusion for the emergency services.
+But there doesn’t seem to be much discussion about beacon failures, times when the device let its owners down, or situations where they have caused confusion for the emergency services.
 Thankfully, the lack of anecdotes for failure points strongly towards the general reliability of these beacons, but its worth considering a few of the ways that they have failed, so that you can stack the odds in your favour.

 An internal latent failure